Yemen foes square off as fears of war, Saudi-Iran rivalry grow

-RIYADH/DUBAI (Reuters) - Yemen’s top factions are squaring off for battle after months of skirmishes, turning respectively to neighboring Saudi Arabia and its regional rival Iran for help in what may become all-out war.
+RIYADH/DUBAI, March 23 (Reuters) - Yemen’s top factions are squaring off for battle after months of skirmishes, turning respectively to neighbouring Saudi Arabia and its regional rival Iran for help in what may become all-out war.

 With President Abd-Rabbu Mansour Hadi seeking a comeback from the port city of Aden while the Shi‘ite Houthi movement controls the capital Sanaa, rival administrations are trading bellicose rhetoric as fighting intensifies and factions commandeer airfields for the next stage of the struggle.